The fishing path Portugal, the Rota do Peixe in the Alentejo

 The fish market of Sines belongs to the fishing path Portugal

 It is he who accompanies us in the afternoon to the fish market of Sines.
 There we will witness how to get fresh fish on the coast.
 At the fish auction in Sines, fishermen are auctioning off their fresh catch from the sea.
 While fishing boats are constantly docking at the pier and delivering their catch, customers are waiting for it in the auction hall.
 The highest bidder finally does the business.

 Vila Nova de Milfontes

-We end our exciting afternoon afterwards with a terrific dinner in the Tasca do Celso in Vila Nova de Milfontes.
-If you want to get to know the culinary skills of the Alentejo, you will not miss this restaurant.
-We enjoyed a real feast there.
-And in a restaurant that is second to none.
+We then end our exciting afternoon with a magnificent dinner at Tasca do Celso in Vila Nova de Milfontes.
+If you want to get to know the culinary skills of the Alentejo, you cannot avoid this restaurant.
+We enjoyed a real gourmet meal there.
+And that in a restaurant that is second to none.